UrielGuy/KiCad_sharp/README.md

+Hello Hackaday peeps.
+A photographed manual on programming jig assembly will be up over the weekend.

 # KiCad_sharp
 A C# library wrapping some of KiCad's functionallity, allowing for some features not in the software and programmatic circuit creation.
 It was created for a specific project and since has proven useful for many of them.
 For simple boards I rather work with this as it allows for easier changes.